 As always, if you are considering taking any form of medicinal mushroom, please consult your physician before doing so.
 What is right for one person, might not be right for another, especially if you have any underlying medical conditions.**

-If you are interested in learning more about incorporating medicinal mushrooms into your diet, feel free to call our office and setup a FREE 10-minute consult with one of our doctors, or schedule a new patient appointment.
+If you are interested in learning more about incorporating medicinal mushrooms into your diet, feel free to call our office at 480-588-6856 and set up a FREE brief meet and greet with one of our doctors, or schedule a new patient appointment.

 **This blog provides general information about naturopathic medicine, health and wellness.
 The content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.
 If a person has a medical concern, he or she should consult with an licensed physician or health care provider.